-5. Permitted Locations and Limitations on Numbers of Participants for First Amendment Activities a.
-Distribution and Survey activities:
+5. Permitted Locations and Limitations on Numbers of Participants for First Amendment Activities

 All Distribution, Solicitation, Survey and Demonstration activities shall be limited to their designated areas and limited in the number of participants as set forth in this Section F.5. and in the applicable Exhibits to these Regulations.